 RBGG has long focused on fighting discrimination against persons with disabilities.
 We have represented classes of persons with disabilities in cases against major public entities such as the California Department of Corrections and Rehabilitation, the California Board of Parole Hearings, and the City of Oakland.

 - Blanks v.
-AMC Entertainment, Inc.: The firm represents the Lighthouse for the Blind and Visually Impaired, the California Council of the Blind, and five blind individuals in a class action challenging AMC’s failure to provide reliable and effective access to audio description services at its theaters across the United States as required by the Americans with Disabilities Act.
-Audio description is provided through an audio track that provides verbal descriptions of key visual aspects of films during pauses in dialogue and is synchronized with playback of the movie.
-Many AMC theaters are equipped to provide audio description services, but blind and low-vision individuals are often unable to access the service at AMC theaters due to poor staff training and malfunctioning equipment.
+AMC Entertainment, Inc.: RBGG represents the Lighthouse for the Blind and Visually Impaired, the California Council of the Blind, and five blind individuals in a class action challenging AMC’s failure to provide reliable and effective access to audio description services at its theaters nationwide.
+Audio description is a verbal description of key visual aspects of a film during pauses in dialogue provided through an audio track synchronized with playback of the movie.
+The parties reached a comprehensive settlement agreement in April 2017.

 - Hecker v.
 California Department of Corrections and Rehabilitation: RBGG brought this disability discrimination class action on behalf of all California prisoners with serious mental illness.
 On March 2, 2015, the court approved a final settlement in the case, which includes several statewide policy changes to end discriminatory practices and gives the federal court the power to enforce implementation of the changes as necessary.